yellowww/GDImageLoader/README.md

 > View [config](github/assets/catExample) used to create these images

+You can also configure the program to load high quality images while still maintaining relatively low object counts.

 The results you get may vary based on your configuration.
 It may take some time tuning the values to maximize the efectiveness of this render system.